MuhammadAsad878/MuhammadAsad878/README.md

 ### 👋 Hi, I’m @MuhammadAsad878

-- 👀 I’m interested in Full-Stack Development, Cloud Computing, DevOps, and AI.
+- 👀 I’m interested in Full-Stack Development, and AI.
-- 🌱 I’m currently learning Kubernetes, Microservices, and NLP for smarter applications.
+- 🌱 I’m currently learning Advanced Web, Microservices, and NLP for smarter applications.
 - 💞️ I’m looking to collaborate on open-source projects, scalable web applications, and AI-integrated platforms.
 - 📫 How to reach me:
   📧 muhammadasad4041@gmail.com